is toxic to most animals, including cats, dogs, horses, and all livestock. Poisoning most often occurs due to the ingestion of the plant

 parts with the highest concentration found in flowers, which makes them the most toxic part of the plant

 , animals generally will not consume enough amount of it that lead to severe results.
 However, livestock are sometimes forced to eat them when they do not have much else to eat in an over-grazed field.
 If they do, symptoms include bloody diarrhea, blood in the urine, drooling and salivation, blistering in the mouth and, for horses, colic.
-Notice that drying can inactive the toxin which means if fully dried smallflower Buttercup
+Notice that drying can inactive the toxin which means if fully dried blisterwort

 is mixed in the hay, harmful results will not occur in livestock.